 Texas Right to Life, an anti-abortion group, launched a website soon after the law took effect that solicits anonymous reports on how the law may have been violated.
 The form asks for tipsters to explain how they obtained evidence and what clinic or doctor their evidence relates to.

-A Texas Right to Life spokeswoman told NPR on Wednesday that no imminent lawsuits are planned against abortion providers.
+A Texas Right to Life spokeswoman told NPR last month that no imminent lawsuits are planned against abortion providers.
 In Travis County, District Judge Amy Clark Meachum barred the organization from encouraging and filing lawsuits against a Dallas nonprofit, per the Texas Tribune.

 Reproductive health experts and abortion providers like Planned Parenthood that The 19th spoke with aren’t sure about the specifics of how lawsuits enabled by Senate Bill 8 could play out.
 For example, whether or not someone who wants to bring a lawsuit against a Texas provider could come under fire for trying to access a patients’ medical records is an open question.